 “TT and TK said they made many new friends on this course, which of course is good for their confidence and self-esteem, being valued and knowing that they contributed very well throughout the course.
 The gained a greater insight that if you commit yourself and are prepared to do some hard work then you can achieve your goal.
 I believe that this course raised their confidence levels and an understanding that if your work you will receive rewards through your efforts.”

 Andrew McAleese, Social Work Department, Glasgow City Council

-Funded TT and TK (15 year twins from disadvantaged backgrounds) to attend our Media School
+Funded TT and TK (15-year old twins from disadvantaged backgrounds) to attend our Media School

 “It is really, really amazing.
 It has opened big doors for me.
 Now I know what to do, it’s fantastic.
 It was amazing to learn such a lot.
 It’s not like school.
 It is like actual, proper learning.”

 “I learned a lot!
 We were working with professionals that know more than anyone else out there.
 They are so talented, so inspiring.
 I don’t know how to describe it – it is just really amazing”

 (Following on from this course TK joined GMAC Film)